eslint/eslint/docs/src/extend/custom-processors.md

 You can have both rules and custom processors in a single plugin.
 You can also have multiple processors in one plugin.
 To support multiple extensions, add each one to the `processors` element and point them to the same object.

-## Specifying Processor in Config Files
+## Specify Processor in Config Files

 To use a processor, add its ID to a `processor` section in the config file.
 Processor ID is a concatenated string of plugin name and processor name with a slash as a separator.
 This can also be added to a `overrides` section of the config, to specify which processors should handle which files.